toji/toji.dev/webgpu-gltf-case-study/index.md

 Instead we'll be focusing on how the data contained in the glTF files maps to various WebGPU concepts, why some of those mappings can initially lead to inefficient use of WebGPU, and strategies for improving it.

-Ideally you'd want to read through this document after you've _at least_ done a few WebGPU "Hello world" excercises where you've been able to get triangles on the screen, and it would be helpful if you take some time to look over the [glTF 2.0 reference guide](https://www.khronos.org/files/gltf20-reference-guide.pdf) if you're not already familiar with the file format.
+Ideally you'd want to read through this document after you've _at least_ done a few WebGPU "Hello world" exercises where you've been able to get triangles on the screen, and it would be helpful if you take some time to look over the [glTF 2.0 reference guide](https://www.khronos.org/files/gltf20-reference-guide.pdf) if you're not already familiar with the file format.

 If you're looking for a walkthrough of the basics of loading and display a glTF model with WebGPU, Will Usher has put together an excellent series of blog posts titled ["From 0 to glTF with WebGPU"](https://www.willusher.io/graphics/2023/04/10/0-to-gltf-triangle) on exactly that subject.
 They focus on getting geometry on screen and not necessarily the most efficient way to do that, though, which makes them a great companion piece to this article.